mgao6767/frds/docs/index.md

 [frds](https://github.com/mgao6767/frds/) is an open-sourced Python package for computing [a collection of major academic measures](/measures/) used in the finance literature in a simple and straightforward way.

-It is developed and maintained by [Dr. Mingze Gao](https://mingze-gao.com) from the University of Sydney, as a personal project during his postdoctoral research fellowship.
+It is developed and maintained by [Dr. Mingze Gao](https://mingze-gao.com) from the University of Sydney, as a personal project during postdoctoral research fellowship.

 ![frds](https://github.com/mgao6767/frds/raw/master/images/frds_logo.png)